How to Help Hummingbirds!

 • Hummingbird struck my window – Use a towel to pick up the bird, place in a box with air holes, and bring to Wildlife Rescue as soon as possible.
 Window strikes can cause non-visible injuries, so we need to do a health check.

 With spring babies, predator attacks, and depleted food sources you may find hummingbirds or other animals in distress.
-Call the Wildlife Rescue Support Centre at 604.526.7275, option 1.
-Wildlife Rescue Support Centre will share best practices for the safety and survival of the animal.
+Please contact our Support Centre for assistance.
+They will share best practices for the safety and survival of the animal.
 For additional information, visit our website here.

 Some signs to watch for in the bird species are on the ground, weak, confused, soiled, tongue sticking out, visible injuries, or unable to fly.
 Please bring it to Wildlife Rescue as soon as possible.